andrewsantoyo/andrewsantoyo/README.md

 ## Hi, I'm Andrew!
-I'm majoring in Software Engineering at UC Irvine.
+I'm majoring in Computer Science at UC Irvine.

 ***About Me:***